Rosneft

-PJSC Rosneft Oil Company (Роснефть stylized as ROSNEFT) is a Russian integrated energy company headquartered in Moscow.
-Rosneft specializes in the exploration, extraction, production, refining, transport, and sale of petroleum, natural gas, and petroleum products.
-The company is controlled by the Russian government through the Rosneftegaz holding company.
+Rosneft Oil (Роснефть stylized as ROSNEFT) is a Russian public joint-stock company (PJSC) integrated energy company based in Moscow.
+Rosneft specializes in the exploration, extraction, production, refining, transport, sale of petroleum, natural gas, and petroleum products.
+Russian state-owned Rosneftegaz is the parent company.
 Its name is a portmanteau of the Russian words Rossiyskaya neft (Российская нефть).

 Rosneft was founded in 1993 as a state enterprise and then incorporated in 1995, acquiring many state-controlled gas and oil assets.
 It became Russia's leading oil company after purchasing assets of the former oil company Yukos at state-run auctions.
 After acquiring OJSC TNK-BP in 2013, one of the largest oil companies in Russia, Rosneft, became the world's largest publicly traded petroleum company.

 Rosneft is the second largest Russian company and state-controlled company in Russia in terms of revenue (₽4,134 billion).
 Internationally, it is one of the largest oil companies, ranking 24 in terms of revenue.
 In the 2020 Forbes Global 2000, Rosneft was ranked as the 53rd-largest public company in the world.
 The company operates in more than 20 countries around the world.

+In 2024, ROSNEFT was responsible for 690 Mt of CO_{2} emissions, which was 1.79% of global CO_{2} emissions.